spiral/docs/docs/en/grpc/golang.md

 }
 ```

-Generate the server code in `multiplier` folder:
+Generate the server code in the folder `multiplier`:

 ```bash
 mkdir multiplier
 protoc -I proto/ proto/multiplier.proto --go_out=plugins=grpc:multiplier
 ```

 > Make sure to install `protoc-gen-go`.
-Read about installation [here](/grpc/client.md).
+Read about the installation [here](/grpc/client.md).

 ## Create Service

-Create RoadRunner compatible service in the `multiplier` directory.
-Register GRPC service using the `*grpc.Service`
+Create a RoadRunner compatible service in the `multiplier` directory.
+Register the GRPC service using the `*grpc.Service`
 ->`AddService`:

 ```golang